Hinduism in South America: Argentina

 or business executives, and employees of multinational corporations.
 Most of them have retained their Indian citizenship.

 Brazil

 According to the 2011 census, there are about 9,500 Hindus in Brazil constituting 0.005% of the population of Brazil.

 Most of the Brazilian Hindus are ethnic East Indians.
-However, there are new converts due to the missionary effects of Hare Krishnas and Academia Brasileira de Astrologia Védica.
+Hare Krishnas was brought by westerners in 1970s.
+Other groups such as Ananda Marga, Brahma Kumaris and the Osho Institute Brazil also have their presence in Brazil.

 A small number of Sindhis that arrived from Suriname and Central America in 1960 to set up shop as traders in the city of Manaus is considered to be the first wave of immigration.
 The second wave consisted of university professors who arrived in the 1960s and also in the 1970s.

 Chile

 A few Indians had gone to Chile in the 1920s.
 The others migrated there about 30 years ago — not only from India, but also from Trinidad and Tobago, Guyana, Suriname, Hong Kong, Indonesia, Nigeria, Panama, the Philippines and Singapore.

 The Hindu Community in Chile comprises more than 1400 members.
 Among these, 400 people (90 families) lives in the Capital city Santiago.

 Most of the Hindus in Chile are Sindhis.
 There is a Hindu Temple in Punta Arenas which provide services in both Sindhi and Spanish.

 Besides Punta Arenas, the Indian business community is also present in Santiago, the capital of Chile, and Iquique.
 The activities of businessmen in Santiago are mainly confined to imports and retail stores.

 As of 2020, there were about 930 Hindus in Chile according to the ARDA.